ThomasHepworth/th-cheat-sheet/cmd-cheat-sheet.md

 To get everything setup, initially ensure you cd into your home directory.
 You can do this by using `cd ..`.
 If you go too far up the folder branches, you can path back down using `cd my_folder_i_want_to_access`.

-If done correctly, your cmd session should end up looking like this:
+If done correctly, your cmd session should end up looking like this: <br>
 ![Screenshot 2021-08-09 at 14 49 34](https://user-images.githubusercontent.com/45356472/128717070-4cba4063-1e12-488e-aaf0-bde7629220e9.png)

 From there, follow the instructions below: